 Built intersection between locally supported TLS capabilities (the “TLS MG profile”) with indicated TLS domain profile(s), resulting in a TLS endpoint profile (see also clause 14);

-The TLS endpoint profile shall be the baseline TLS negotiations with the remote TLS entity (during TLS security session establishment/resumption procedures).
+The TLS endpoint profile shall be the baseline for TLS negotiations with the remote TLS entity (during TLS security session establishment/resumption procedures).

 (To be checked again)

-10.6.5 Indication of individual TLS protocol capabilities to MG by MGC
+10.6.5 Indication of individual TLS protocol capabilities to MG by the MGC

 {Editor’s note (2013-01 meeting): In this case the “TLD Domain profile” instance to be used by the MG is (partially) defined by the MGC by the actually signalled tlscn/x properties with x != dpid, isn’t it?
 Those tlscn/x properties, which are not explicitly signalled by the MGC assume their values as provisioned in MG’s “MG TLD profile”, - to be cross-checked again.}